jetbrains-academy/data-visualization-course/3_1_histograms_seaborn/1_theory/7_displot_stat_2/task.md

 ## Task

-Modify the histogram so that it shows probabilities separately for each publisher.
-Edit the `common_norm` argument to achieve this.
+Modify the histogram so that it calculates probabilities separately for each publisher.

 ## Hints